aluntzer/plato-rdcu/README.md

 - `make test`: create and run all unit tests
 - `make coverage`: create an coverage report of all unit tests
+- `make all`: build all tests and examples

 For advanced use cases, specialized compilation flags which control binary generation are documented in [`lib/README.md`](lib/README.md#modular-build).